apache/samza/docs/startup/quick-start/versioned/index.md

 }
 {% endhighlight %}

-The StreamApplication interface provides an API method named describe() for you to specify your streaming pipeline.
-Using [StreamApplicationDescriptor](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/application/StreamApplicationDescriptor.html), you can describe your entire data processing task from data inputs, operations and outputs.
+The interface provides a single method named `describe()`, which allows us to define our inputs, the processing logic and outputs for our application.

-### Input data source using Kafka
+### Describe your inputs and outputs

-In this example, we are going to use Kafka as the input data source and consume the text for word count line by line.
-We start by defining a KafkaSystemDescriptor, which specifies the properties to establishing the connection to the local Kafka cluster.
-Then we create a  `KafkaInputDescriptor`/`KafkaOutputDescriptor` to set up the topic, Serializer and Deserializer.
-Finally we use this input in the [StreamApplicationDescriptor](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/application/StreamApplicationDescriptor.html) so we can consume from this topic.
-The code is in the following:
+To interact with Kafka, we will first create a `KafkaSystemDescriptor` by providing the coordinates of the Kafka cluster.
+For each Kafka topic our application reads from, we create a `KafkaInputDescriptor` with the name of the topic and a serializer.
+Likewise, for each output topic, we instantiate a corresponding `KafkaOutputDescriptor`.

 {% highlight java %}
 public class WordCount implements StreamApplication {